maxwell-carmichael/csp_solver/pa4_report.md

 Maxwell Carmichael

-Professor Alberto Quattrini Li
-###### CS76 - PA4: Constraint Satisfaction

 ### Introduction
-In this programming assignment, I created a general-purpose constraint satisfaction problem solver as well as three specific constraint satisfaction problems: Map coloring, circuit board, and sudoku.
+In this project, I created a general-purpose constraint satisfaction problem solver as well as three specific constraint satisfaction problems: Map coloring, circuit board, and sudoku.

 ### General-Purpose CSP
 I began this assignment by creating a ConstraintSatisfactionProblem class, which, given a graph of integer variables, domains, and constraints, could return a list of values, with indices being the variables.
 The bulk of the backtracking algorithm is in backtrack_recursion, which assigns a value to an unassigned variable with each level of recursion.
 It chooses the variable to assign by calling get_variable, and determines the order of values to assign by calling get_values.
 I decided that my algorithm would always forward check, so that any value chosen from any domain would always be consistent.
 The other option would be to check if a value is consistent as it's chosen, but this yields the same result as - and in much slower time than - forward checking.
 The forward_check method does this by returning a new domain - I save the old domain in a variable "domain_save" so that any modifications to the domain (in either forward_check or AC3) can be quickly undoed.
 Another implementation decision I made was that my constraint map, which maps tuples of variables in the form (i,j) to a set of allowed value-pairs, would always have i<j.
 This saves space in the constraint map.